 Eroticism in Ole Ahlberg’s paintings is rarely spelled out.
 In one of the best Tintin paintings we see the young journalist incredulously regarding the red and white space rocket from Destination Moon placed under the skirt of a beautiful woman.
 Ahlberg presents us with an open-eyed Tintin, a rocket, and a woman’s lower body, enticing the observer to become a co-creator by conjuring up the erotic exploit from their own subconscious.
 The artist draws on the age-old truth that the most sex-fixated people on earth are the puritans, who can find sexual references in even the most innocent motifs.

-Flyvefærdig was published in a limited edition of 100 copies, and is still available from the Artsy website here.
+Flyvefærdig was published in a limited edition of 100 copies, and although the book is now out of print examples of Ahlberg’s work are available from the Artsy website here.